The Inflation Reduction Act is your key to unlocking major $$$ to upgrade your home!

 High-Efficiency Electric Home Rebate Program (HEEHRP)

-More to come, the process is TBD and we’re expecting this to be available late 2023 to early 2024.
+More to come, the process is TBD and we’re expecting this to be available potentially in 2025.

 The High-Efficiency Electric Home Rebate Program (HEEHRP) provides point-of-sale consumer rebates to enable low- and moderate-income households across America to electrify their homes.
 HEEHRP will help American families save money on their monthly energy bills, create healthier indoor air environments, and reduce their carbon emissions.